bcgov/wordpress/README.md

 ## Running on Docker
 The project can also be run locally using Docker and Docker Compose.
 Refer to [Running with Docker](./dev/README.md) for instructions.

+## Running on Kubernetes using Kustomize
+To deploy on Kubernetes cluster refer to [Deploy with Kustomize](./deployments/kustomize/README.md)

 ## Running on OpenShift
-To deploy using a local instance of OpenShift, refer to [Running on OpenShift](./openshift/templates/README.md).
-These instructions, apart from the steps that are specific to setting up your local environment, can be used to get the project deployed to a production OpenShift environment.
+To deploy using a local instance of OpenShift, refer to [OpenShift Deployment With OpenShift Secrets](./deployments/kustomize/README.md).

 ## Code of Conduct